siamhyde/Hyde-Procurement-Intelligence/README.md

 ## The Problem

-In a kitchen, the asbence of a system it is felt every week:
+In a kitchen, the absence of a system is felt every week:

-Working out whether you have enough for Saturday service, whether this week's order should look like last week's, and how to translate that judgment across suppliers who sell the same product in different formats.
+> Working out whether you have enough for Saturday service,
+> Whether this week's order should look like last week's,
+> How to translate that judgment across suppliers who sell the same product in different formats.

 Something as arbitrary as cheddar cheese becomes harder to reason about than it should be: